Collins votes against Barrett, heads home to save Senate job

 But things have changed since then.
 The Human Rights Campaign, which had endorsed Collins in three previous elections, now endorses Gideon.
 The Planned Parenthood Action Fund, which was neutral in Collins’ 2014 race, is backing Gideon.

 Collins, 67, insists she’s the same centrist who’s willing to work with members of either party.
-She also points to the millions she’s brought home for Maine, and her Paycheck Protection Program that helped more than 250,000 Mainers during the coronavirus pandemic.
+She also points to the millions she’s brought home for Maine, including Bath Iron Works and Portsmouth Naval Shipyard, and her Paycheck Protection Program that helped more than 250,000 Mainers during the coronavirus pandemic.

 “Susan Collins is exactly the same person she was when she was first elected.
 Certainly, the national discourse has changed tremendously,” said Kevin Raye, former chief of staff for retired Republican Sen. Olympia Snowe.